Techromancer-Studios/40k-10thEd-Dice-Roller/README.md

 40K 10th Edition Dice Roller

-Coded entirely in Python and then compiiled with PyInstaller as one directory.
+Coded entirely in Python and then compiled with PyInstaller as one directory.
 Made to calculate averages for dice rolls giving the best probability for certain unit matchups.

 Fill in the relevant stats from a Unit's datasheet, click Average, and then roll.